How to Create and Select MySQL Databases

 To view the database you’ve created, from within the MySQL shell, execute the following command:

 The command above will print a list of all databases on the server.
 The output should be similar to this:

 +--------------------+ | Database | +--------------------+ | information_schema | | database_name | | mysql | | performance_schema | | test | +--------------------+ 5 rows in set (0.00 sec)

 Select a MySQL Database

-Once you select a database all the subsequent operations such as creating tables will be performed on the selected database.
+Once you select a database, all the subsequent operations, such as creating tables, are performed on the selected database.

-You can also create a new MySQL database from the Linux terminal by using the mysqladmin utility.
+utility to create a new MySQL database from the Linux terminal.

 For example, to create a database named

 We have shown you how to create and select MySQL databases using the MySQL shell and